Mechanical recycling of PVC waste with flexible PVC extrusion

-For the manufacture of this component, according to the target defined hardness, up to 80 ShA, the recycled compounds with added flexible rigid PVC were used .
+For the manufacture of this component, according to the target defined hardness, up to 80 ShA, the recycled compounds with added flexible rigid PVC were used.
 The rod produced under the optimum conditions, in terms of extrusion parameters and starting compound, meets the minimum requirements for hardness and dimensional stability to fit properly into the intended housing for the final application, and performs even better than the corresponding virgin material due to the slightly higher average hardness obtained.

-This eventuality is due to both the deformability of the constituent material and the geometry of the component, since it is a hollow profile.
+This eventuality is due to both the deformability of the constituent material and the geometry of the component, as it is a hollow profile.
 A specially designed test was carried out in this case that exactly simulates the described stress.
-The aesthetic performance is indistinguishable from that of the extruded tubular with virgin flexible PVC.
+The aesthetic performance is indistinguishable from that of the extruded tubular component with virgin flexible PVC.

 Conclusions and future developments

 The closed-loop PVC recycling process developed by Bausano has principally generated concrete research and development data that can be applied to our customers.
 In turn, they will benefit from many advantages if they adopt recycling with a Bausano Extruder, even in this historical time of raw material shortage.
 These advantages are as follows:

 - A lower environmental impact, thanks to a drastic reduction in production waste sent to landfills and the use of virgin raw materials from non-renewable fossil resources, partially replaced with secondary raw material;